KM-Playground/super-heroes/docs/merge-queue-system.md

 ### Fine-Grained Personal Access Token

-The workflow requires a special token to trigger CI workflows:
+The workflow requires a special token to trigger CI workflows and access team membership:

 **Steps to create the token:**
 1. Go to **GitHub Settings** → **Developer settings** → **Personal access tokens** → **Fine-grained tokens**